jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [GitHub repository](https://github.com/jacymarmaduke/SQL_queries_movies) // [Stakeholder presentation](/pdf/sqlPres.pdf)

-•	Cleaned, queried and analyzed a 15-table retail database, using techniques such as Common Table Expressions, table joins, subqueries and data-filtering to tailor business recommendations based on customer, inventory and transaction data.

----
+I mined a 15-table retail database for insights about a the company's inventory and customer base, which became the foundation for a set of business recommendations for an upcoming platform pivot.